yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation-data-deletion.md

 How much space should the incarnation number take?

-* **One byte**: This should be sufficient as it allows for 256 possible incarnation numbers.
+* **Variable encoding**: Use `VarInt` to encode a variable length number.

 How should the next incarnation number be selected?

-* **Increment:** This makes it difficult to resurface old values that haven't been compacted because the incarnation number must cycle 256 times in a short period of time for that to happen.
-It also simplifies the logic for multiple `TRUNCATE`s within a single transaction (see below).
+* **Increment:** This makes it impossible to resurface old values that haven't been compacted.
+It also simplifies the logic for compaction: all documents with incarnation number below the current one can be discarded.

 The main challenge with the incarnation number design is handling multiple sessions/transactions.